By: Penny Kroening, 2016 National Elementary Physical Education SHAPE America® Teacher of the Year

 Happy Holidays!

-Look for the Teacher Approved icon to shop for products recommended by award-winning and nationally recognized physical education teachers.
+Visit the Teacher Favorites PE section of our online shop to find products recommended by award-winning and nationally recognized physical education teachers.
 The physical education instructor’s opinions are solely their own and do not officially represent the views of SHAPE America®.